SNAPSI-S2S/snapsi_conda_env/readme.md

 # SNAPSI conda environment

-## Getting started

-This repository contains a conda environment for use within the SNAPSI project, to ensure that our results are reproducible.
+This repository contains a conda environment for use within the SNAPSI project.
+Using this environment will help to ensure that our results are reproducible.

+## Using the environment via SSH

 The recommended way to implement the environment on JASMIN is to use Mamba (though the below is also possible with Conda).
-This can be installed as
+This can be installed by copying and pasting the following:
-follows:

 ```
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"